Introducing the Young, Skilled & Creative team for Africultures 2021

-Jama is a promising student full of creativity and ambition who landed the graphic designer role at Africultures“My lovely mother had inspired me to take up the role” he said.
+Jama is a promising student full of creativity and ambition who landed the graphic designer role at Africultures through the encouragement of his mother.

 “This was perfect because it would be the first time I can express my passion through graphics and web design.”

 “I hope to expand my skill-set and gain more experience and I feel Africultures is the perfect place for that.”

 When reflecting on being raised in Australia with a Somalian heritage, Jama highlights how being able to comprehend the difference in both enhances day-to-day interactions.

 “The culture I practice at home is very different but being blessed with a multicultural environment is important to maintain a strong and diverse society”.

 His favourite African dish is Suqaar Iyo Canjeero, which is a type of sautéed meat with a flat kind of bread.